 Since many people starting nutritional businesses aren’t scientists, it is a good idea to get some type of certification in nutrition.
 There are a plethora of online courses that you could complete to at least be able to say that you have additional education in nutrition that the general public does not have.
 Here is a list of some of the top certification programs!

 If you can’t or don’t want to go either of these routes, getting a doctor or two to verify that what you are offering has some scientific basis would be a major marketing victory.
 Having this reliable third-party verification will help convince your potential customers that you aren’t just a lone wolf making up nutritional advice as you go.

 Having credibility in the nutrition field is a must, so really consider what you need to do to make yourself more credible and think about who you can reach out to that will verify what you are selling as beneficial to the public as a whole.

 When gearing up to launch your online nutrition business, you will need to set up social media channels for your business.
 Even if you don’t use them right away, it is important for branding purposes to pick a username that is affiliated with your business and use it across all social media channels.
 This consistency will really help your customers find you on social media and stay engaged with your business.

-Relating to your audience will cause them to become interested in what you are offering, so only posting about what you are offering once in awhile is enough to keep them informed.
-Check out Jessica Sepel’s Instagram page for a perfect example.
+Relating to your audience will cause them to become interested in what you are offering, so only posting about what you are offering once in a while is enough to keep them informed.
+Check out these Instagram pages for perfect examples.

 Doing cross-marketing promotions with another business is a great way to get your name out to customers that already care about their health.
 For example, if you were able to get your meal replacement bar into a significant number of gyms or fitness centers, you would be catering to potential clients all the time without having to actually be present to do so.